 Federal Highway Administration (FHWA), DOT.

 By this notice, the FHWA is advising the public of final agency actions subject to 23 U.S.C.
 139(l)(1).
-A claim seeking judicial review of the Federal agency actions on the project will be barred unless the claim is filed on or before November 17, 2008.
-If the Federal law that authorizes judicial review of a claim provides a time period of less than 180 days for filing such a claim, then that shorter time period still applies.Start Further Info
+A claim seeking judicial review of the Federal agency actions on the project will be barred unless the claim is filed on or before January 26, 2009.
+If the Federal law that authorizes judicial review of a claim provides a time period of less than 180 days for filing such a Start Printed Page 43973claim, then that shorter time period still applies.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Effective July 1, 2007, the FHWA assigned, and the California Department of Transportation (Caltrans) assumed environmental responsibilities for this project pursuant to 23 U.S.C.
-327. Caltrans prepared an Environmental Impact Statement on a proposal for a highway widening improvement project in Los Angeles County, California.
+Effective July 1, 2007, the Federal Highway Administration (FHWA) assigned, and the California Department of Transportation (Caltrans) assumed environmental responsibilities for this project pursuant to 23 U.S.C.
+327. Caltrans prepared an Environmental Assessment on a proposal to replace the existing non-standard connector, from the southbound San Diego Freeway (Interstate-405 PM 39.4/40.5) to the northbound Ventura Freeway (U.S. Highway-101 PM 17.0/19.4), with an upgraded connector, in the City of Los Angeles, in the County of Los Angeles, in the State of California.

 This notice applies to all Federal agency decisions as of the issuance date of this notice and all laws under which such actions were taken, including but not limited to: